+I do not require a resource to be an ordered list.
+Menezes and Kabamba needed resources to be ordered lists in order to run their algorithms in \cite{M-K3}.

+I consider a more general generation function, which maps a subset of the set of machines and a subset of the set of resources into an outcome.
+I consider only outcomes which are subsets of the set of machines.
+An outcome might be the empty set.

+This generalization of generation function is motivated by the observation that several robots might work simultaneously in order to produce a new robot, and a family of robots, working together, might produce more than one robot.
+Hence I define a generation function to be a function of the following form:

-$G: 2^M \times 2^R \rightarrow 2^M$, where $2^S$ denotes the set of all subsets of the set $S$.
+where $2^S$ denotes the set of all subsets of the set $S$.

-We allow cannibalization, i.e. certain machines after fulfilling their function can be taken apart for parts or materials, so they become resources.
+I allow cannibalization, i.e. certain machines after fulfilling their function can be taken apart for parts or materials, so they become resources.
 Hence it is possible that $M \cap R \neq \emptyset $.
-However, we would like to avoid the empty generation situation when a resource becomes a machine without any transformation, i.e. if a machine $m_0$ is generated by a set of machines $M_0 \subset M$ acting on a set of resources $R_0 \subset R$, so $m_0 \in G(M_0, R_0)$, we require that $m_0 \notin R_0$.
+However, I do not allow the empty generation situation when a resource becomes a machine without any transformation.
+Hence if a machine $m_0$ is generated by a set of machines $M_0 \subset M$ acting on a set of resources $R_0 \subset R$, I require that $m_0 \notin R_0$.
 Menezes and Kabamba in \cite{M-K3} call such generation systems \textit{weakly regular}.

 A set of machines $M_0 \subseteq M$ is called self-replicating if there exists a set of resources $R_0 \subseteq R$ such that $G(M_0,R_0) = M_0$.